phusion/phusion-server-tools/README.md

 ### backup-mysql - Rotating MySQL dumps

 A script which backs up all MySQL databases to `/var/backups/mysql`.
 At most 10 backups are kept.
 All backups are compressed with gzip.
+The backup directory is denied all world access.

 It uses `mysql` to obtain a list of databases and `mysqldump` to dump the database contents.
 If you want to run this script unattended you should therefore set the right login information in `~/.my.cnf`, sections `[mysql]` and `[mysqldump]`.